Learn the traditional heritage craft of lace making with an experienced lace maker.

 Today Honiton lace is made for pleasure, and often seen displayed in the home of a bobbin lace maker, in a variety of ways.
 Occasionally it can be seen on a Wedding Veil or Christening Robe that has been produced by a Lace-maker who wishes to ensure that Honiton lace is displayed the way it was originally intended, just like it was on Queen Victoria's wedding dress.

-Tina has been making lace for 26 years.
-She is willing to teach in the following lace techniques:- Binche, Bedfordshire, Crysanthemum, Flanders, Honiton, Idrija, Milanese, Russian and Torchon.
-She is also willing to teach beginners.
+Tina has been making lace for 28 years.
+She is willing to teach in the following lace types:- Binche, Bedfordshire, Crysanthemum, Flanders, Honiton, Idrija, Milanese, Russian & Torchon.
+She is also able to provide guidance to beginners wishing to start making;- Bucks-point, Hinojosa, & Duchesse/Withof.

 A very enjoyable course.
 Tina is both knowledgeable and patient.